-Since Family Day just passed, a day focused on celebrating and enjoying family, I would like to suggest a family challenge.
+Since Family Day has just passed, a day focused on celebrating and enjoying family, I suggest a family challenge.
 I invite you to think of ways you can enhance your understanding of each other’s feelings.
-Just having a conversation about how challenging and important getting to know your emotions are, starts the ball rolling.
+Having a conversation about how challenging and essential getting to know your emotions is starts the ball rolling.

-You may consider beginning the conversation by asking everyone to share a time when they were ‘emotionally hijacked’.
+You may begin the conversation by asking everyone to share a time when they were ‘emotionally hijacked.’
 An emotional hijack is an overpowering emotional response triggered by a situation that takes over your emotions and controls your behaviour.
 Frequently, it’s an explosion of feelings that appear to come from nowhere.

 Do You Recognize This Scenario?

-Your child is studying for an exam and you abruptly say, “Your room is a mess, when are you going to clean it up?!”
-Your child explodes in response saying, “Get off my back!!
+Your child is studying for an exam, and you abruptly say, “Your room is a mess; when are you going to clean it up?!”
+Your child explodes in response, saying, “Get off my back!!
 Can’t you see I’m busy studying?
 I’ll do it when I have time!”
-It’s important to reflect here; think about how much studying your child has done all week, which is clearly adding a ton of additional stress – handling one more thing isn’t an option at this moment.
+It’s important to reflect here; think about how much studying your child has done all week, which adds a ton of additional stress – handling one more thing isn’t an option now.
 Unfortunately, the result of the child’s extreme emotional outburst is damaging to everyone involved.
-The individual can experience an “emotional hijack hangover” which can last for up to four hours afterward, negatively impacting everyone’s day.
+The individual can experience an “emotional hijack hangover,” lasting up to four hours afterward, negatively impacting everyone’s day.